vadymkykalo/aws-lambda-python-template/README.md

-# AWS-Lambda-function template  (transfer data from POSTGRES to CLICKHOUSE) #
+## AWS-lambda-function template ##

 ### What is this repository for? ###

-* Running lambda function in AWS, transfer data from POSTGRES to CLICKHOUSE, you can schedule the launch of the script to transfer the data
+* Running python lambda function in AWS, transfer data from POSTGRES to CLICKHOUSE, you can schedule the launch of the script to transfer the data

 ### Repository structure ###